 Skin care 56.3%

-Nail care 13.4%
+Nail Care 13.4%

-Hair care 5.9%
+Hair Care 5.9%

 The three most common allergy-causing chemicals found in nail products are formaldehyde, nickel, and acrylic.
 Formaldehyde can be found in adhesives, polish, and nail hardeners.
-Nails enamels that have been on the market for a long time often have metal mixing beads which contain a nickel compound.
+Nail enamels that have been on the market for a long time often have metal mixing beads which contain a nickel compound.
 And, it is the liquid monomer component of the acrylic systems used by nail technicians that can cause allergies.
 Usually, problems begin after several months of repeated skin contact.

 What to Look For

 Dr. Scher reminded the nail technicians in the audience that their job was twofold.
 He said because your clients’ nails often reveal more about her than the polish color she likes best, it is important to become aware of certain signs of systemic illness.
 Here are some general points to help steer your client in the right direction.